 6. Discard if in doubt: If you’re unsure about the safety or quality of cooked ground beef, it’s best to discard it rather than risking foodborne illness.

-See also How to hire a housekeeper cook
+See also How to cook a turkey in a roaster oven youtube

 By following these best practices, you can safely store and enjoy cooked ground beef while minimizing the risk of foodborne illnesses.